iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/3sem/engineering_mechanics.md

-# Syllabus

-## ENGINEERING MECHANICS

-**Course Objective:**

-This course provides students with the fundamental knowledge of the principles, concepts and application of mechanics for solving engineering problems.
-The students will become familiar with the analytical/graphical methods for solving problems of mechanics, mainly of dynamics.

-### Topics Covered:

 1. **Virtual Work (2 hours)**
     * Definition of Work and Virtual Work
     * Principal of Virtual Work for a Particle and a Rigid Body